 Budget 101: Follow Through

-If you take all of your expenses into account prior to apartment hunting, you should find that knowing how much to spend on rent isn’t really that complicated: How much should you pay for rent?
-The simple answer is whatever you can afford.
+If you take all of your expenses into account prior to apartment hunting, you should find that budgeting for rent isn’t really that complicated: How much should you pay for rent?
+The simple answer is no more than what you can afford.